 Optimization has become the engine for training modern artificial intelligence systems, including LLM, reinforcement learning, generative models.
 This course provides in-depth treatment of classical and modern optimization methods that are relevant in statistics, machine learning, and data science.
 We start with the role of optimization in the process of learning from data, and then we discuss the basic theory of convex optimization.
 Based on this, we present and analyze (stochastic) gradient-based methods, modern nonconvex optimization, and optimizers used in deep learning, reinforcement learning, and language models, as well as applications to statistical and data science problems.
-The emphasis is on the intuitions and design principles for these algorithms, on theoretical performance bounds, and on the mathematical tools and techniques for analysis.
+The emphasis is on the intuition for modeling, design principles of algorithms, theoretical performance bounds, and the mathematical tools for analysis.
 The objective is to provide students with a deep understanding of how and why optimization algorithms work, along with their limitations.
-This knowledge will assist in choosing appropriate algorithms for specific applications and provide preliminary guidance on practical implementation.
+This knowledge will assist in modeling from an optimization perspective, choosing appropriate algorithms for specific applications, and provide preliminary guidance on practical implementation.

 Lecturer: Prof. Yifan Hu